SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 >   **<u>REQUIREMENTS</u>**: **Depends on your theme, as an example: *turn on/off lights*, *change viewpoint*, *configure colors*, *change difficulty*,** . . .

--   The Project have Control Panel GUI, where some of the objects’ properties could be modified, observing the immediate feedback ( around 15 different actions just on the Control Panel GUI);
+-   The Project have a Control Panel GUI, where some of the objects’ properties could be modified, observing the immediate feedback ( around 15 different actions just on the Control Panel GUI);

 - You can use your mouse and keyboard, the touchpad or touchscreen (depending on the device) to move the camera inside the scene;
+- Obviously you can drag and drop in the project window new audio files to be played (even folders if on Chrome browser).